tejuammu1828/VTU-lab-programs/README.md

 USN:1OX24CS139
 Branch:Computer Science and Engineering
 Semester:4th semester
 This repository contains Analysis and Design of Algorithm(ADA) lab programs written in C for VTU.

+ Program 1: Kruskal's Algorithm
+Aim: Design and implement a C program to find the Minimum Cost Spanning Tree (MST) of a connected undirected graph using Kruskal's Algorithm.

+Program 2: Prim's Algorithm
+Aim: Design and implement a C program to find the Minimum Cost Spanning Tree (MST) of a connected undirected graph using Prim's Algorithm.